appsemble/appsemble/packages/studio/pages/docs/03-guides/translating.md

 ## Translating using the Appsemble CLI

 An alternative method for providing an app with translations is to use the Appsemble CLI.
-This is what the Appsemble team uses to keep the translations from Weblate, as well as the English and Dutch translations up to date.
+This is what the Appsemble group uses to keep the translations from Weblate, as well as the English and Dutch translations up to date.

 This section assumes that the entire app structure is defined locally.